-A meeting should start at the time stated in the notice of the meeting or as soon after that as a quorum arrives.
-A meeting has to be called off if the following apply:
+A meeting should start at the time stated in the notice of the meeting or as soon after that as a quorum is present.
+A meeting has to be called off or postponed

-- if a quorum has not arrived by thirty minutes after the time stated in the notice, or - if a quorum is not present when it is time for a vote.
+- if there is not a quorum thirty minutes after the time stated in the notice, or - if a quorum is not present when it is time for a vote.